krovs/portfolio/_posts/14-03-2014-meteotrad.markdown

 MeteoTrad is an english/spanish/greek meteorology dictionary for translators.

-The front end is made with PHP, jQuery and Bootstrap, and the back end with PHP and MySQL.
-This was my first working with PHP and, maybe my last.
+The frontend is made with PHP, jQuery and Bootstrap, and the backend with PHP and MySQL.
+This was my first time working with PHP and, maybe my last.

 The usage is very simple, select what you want to know, the source language, type the word, and search.
 MeteoTrad will show you the data, from there, you can choose another type of data or change the language.